allahj/checkpoint-1/README.md

 ### Submission

-When your time limit expires, **commit your changes and push them to your repository on GitHub to be graded in Learndot**.
+When your time limit expires, **commit your changes and push them to your repository on GitHub to be graded by your mentors and instructional team**.

 Make sure you press **Done** on the Checkpoint Page to finalize your Checkpoint submission when you are finished!